wheeler/markdown/codemod/blog/jscodeshift-dead-polyfill.md

      .remove();
    ```

-## Refactor away the wrapping function call
+## Transform 2: Remove a wrapping function call

 The second piece of the deprecated polyfill I want to remove is the calls.
 Fortunately my case is somewhat simple: the polyfill always takes one argument, and the refactor I want is to remove the call and leave the argument behind, alone and unwrapped.
-This part:
+An example would be this:

 ```diff
   function renderThingy () {